SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 # Books and Besties

-I close Twilight's door as the rain pounds the bark of her tree house.
+I peer out of Twilight's door as the rain pounds the bark of her treehouse.

 Twilight asks, "Do you want to stay here tonight, Pinkie?"

-Thunder roars in the distance as my answer is made for me.
+ My answer is made for me as thunder roars in the distance.

-"Yes, this is going to be so much fun!"
+"Sure!
+This is going to be so much fun!"

 "Oh, I'm so excited!
 What should we do, read a book?
-I've been reading a lot of stories about romance lately."
+I've been reading a lot of romance lately."

-Twilight doesn't wait for my reply, instead she starts getting books down from the shelves, funneling them to me.

-As she levitates books at me, I notice a book with an old-timey castle on the front of it.
-I get inspired and build the castle out of the books Twilight is floating me.
+Twilight doesn't wait for my reply.
+Instead she starts getting books down from the shelves, showing them to me faster than I can read the titles.
+But I notice a book with an old-timey castle on the front of it, and I get inspired and build the castle out of the books Twilight is showing me.

-Eventually she turns back to me and notices the castle, causing her mouth to hang open in shock.
-"Didn't think I got down that many books…"
+Eventually she turns around and notices the castle, causing her mouth to hang open in shock.
+"Woah...
+I didn't think I grabbed *that* many books…"

-I lower the functioning book drawbridge.
+I lower the drawbridge, which is made of books.
 "It's okay, come on in!"

 She comes inside and I give her a hug.

 She returns the hug.
 "Nice job on the castle."

-"Thanks, but instead of reading a story, we could make our own!
-We've got so many books we can make anything we want out of them."
+"Thanks, but how about instead of reading a story, we make our own!
+You've got so many books here, we can make anything we want out of them."

-"What story should we tell, though?"
+"Hmm.
+What story should we tell, though?"

 "It could be anything.
 What story do you want to tell?"

 Twilight's ears fold back, and she looks down at the floor for a second before looking back up at me.
 "Could we go on a date?
-Like a fake one… I've never been on a date."
+Like a fake one… I've never been on a real date."

 "Absolutely!
 That sounds fun."